mariuzzo/jquery-input-navigation/README.md

  - **Navigate through input fields using the arrow keys.**
     - Create the logic to make the `key-down` for moving forward to the next input field, and the `key-up` for moving back.
     - Create a boolean option named `cyclic` that will indicates if the navigation trough input fields will be cyclic (being in the last input field and moving to next will navigate to the first one).
-Example of use: `$('form').inputNavigation({ cyclic: true })`.
+Example of use: `InputNavigation('form').config({ cyclic: true })`.
 The default value will false.

  - **Manual navigation through input fields using methods.**
  	- Create a method for allowing manual navigation to the next input field.
-That method should be called as follow: `$('form').inputNavigation('next')`.
+That method should be called as follow: `InputNavigation('form').next()`.
     - Create a method for allowing manual navigation to the previous input field.
-That method should be called as follow: `$('form').inputNavigation('prev')`.
+That method should be called as follow: `InputNavigation('form').prev()`.

  - **Create the data-API support.**
     - To activate the input navigation in any DOM node use the attribute: `data-input-navigation`.